dramco-iwast/sensors/docs/at-commands/index.md

 has_children: true
 ---

+When the motherboard is powered on (due to power cycle), it starts listening (serial) for 10 seconds.
+If there is no incoming data in that window, the serial communication is stopped.
+A power cycle is required, to re-enter this phase, so it can receive AT commands.

+All AT commands changing the configuration of the sensors, will be stored in non-volatile memory.
+To push these configurations to sensors, the `close` command needs to be executed.
+This will also halt the serial communication, as the motherboard does not process any incoming data.

 Sensor id, sensor type and motherboard id -> hex string with fixed size Poll interval, threshold levels and metric specifiers all decimals (ascii string).